Brioche Mincemeat Doughnuts

 Once that jobs done you need to rest the dough in the fridge overnight so it’s easier to handle.
 Next day the work gets easier.
 Simply roll up your doughnuts, rest them till they’ve nearly doubled in size, then cook them.

 As the doughnuts prove they return to their original consistency becoming soft and difficult to handle.
 It’s the reason brioche is always proved and cooked in some sort of tin.
 To overcome this and to make it easier to slid them into the oil for cooking I placed each brioche doughnut on its own little strip of baking parchment.
 Then I could pick them up one at a time and cook them in batches of 3 or 4.

-Ounce the doughnuts are filled to bursting with your brandy infused mince meat the last job is giving them a fine coating of the spice laced castor sugar.
-I really wanted to get some of the more traditional christmas smells and flavours into the doughnuts.
-So into the sugar went a teaspoon of cinnamon, some nutmeg, and a spice that only ever seems to get used at christmas time… cloves.
+Once the doughnuts are filled to bursting with your brandy infused mincemeat the last job is giving them a fine coating of the spice-laced castor sugar.
+I really wanted to get some of the more traditional Christmas smells and flavours into the doughnuts.
+So into the sugar went a teaspoon of cinnamon, some nutmeg, and a spice that only ever seems to get used at Christmas time… cloves.

 Do you do any festive baking?

 A sweet buttery brioche dough stuffed with fruity mincemeat and coated in a spiced sugar flavoured with cinnamon, nutmeg and cloves.